zoha-a/Keyboard-On-Any-Surface/README.md

 ## Parts required
 - Raspberry Pi 4 model B (2 GB RAM or better)
 - Raspberry Pi Camera Module 3 (Other camera modules should work too!)
-- SanDisk Extreme 128GB microSD card
+- SanDisk Extreme 64GB microSD card
 - Paper printout of a keyboard

 ## Step 1: Raspberry Pi OS Setup
+Flash the latest version of Raspberry Pi OS (64-bit preferred) to a fresh microSD card, and insert the microSD card (at least 64GB) into your Pi, and boot it up.
+I configured over SSH using RealVNC Viewer.
+'''sudo apt-get update'''

 ## Step 2: Print Out The Keyboard